Why does my dog smell? Vet reveals 5 reasons and what to do about it

 • Red, inflamed ears or skin

-If you suspect your dog may have a skin infection, it’s important to see your veterinarian so these underlying causes can be diagnosed and appropriately addressed.
+If you suspect your dog may have a skin infection, it’s important to see your vet so these underlying causes can be diagnosed and appropriately addressed.
 In most cases, treating the infection will resolve the bad body odor.
 It might also be worth taking a look at some of the best dog food for allergies.

 2. Ear infections